pewi21/gw2browser/README.md

 		nmake /f Makefile.vc CFG=debug-static RTLIBCFG=dynamic OBJDIR=obj
 		nmake /f Makefile.vc CFG=release-static RTLIBCFG=dynamic OBJDIR=obj

+If you use Visual Studio 2015, use "Developer Command Prompt for VS2015", then use this command

+		cd vc

+The directory will change to C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC then use this command to compile 32 bit library.

+		vcvarsall amd64_x86

+Or use this connamd to compile 64 bit library.

+		vcvarsall amd64

 * Compile wxWidgets using solution file corresponding with your VS version in directory wxWidgets-3.1.0/build/msw.
 For example, VS2012 is wx_vc11.sln, VS2013 is wx_vc12.sln and VS2015 is wx_vc14.sln.